atmaneayoubdev/OpenInnovationAi/README.md

    ```

 ### Start the Ollama Container
+If You Have Ollama Server Running Locally
+If you already have the Ollama server running locally, you can skip the steps to start the container.
+Just ensure that the following models are available on your system:

+Llama2 Model for generation
+nomic-embed-text Model for embeddings

 Before running the Ollama container, make sure you have the Ollama image pulled from Docker Hub:
 ```bash
 docker pull ollama/ollama